10 Marqeta SQL Interview Questions (Updated 2025)

 Answer:

-This SQL query uses the keyword within the clause to filter the records from the table.
+This SQL query uses the LIKE keyword within the WHERE clause to filter the records from the clients table.
 Any record where the 'address' field contains the string "Avenue" will be returned.
 The '%' character is a wildcard that matches any number of characters, so it allows for the matching string to be at any position within the address field.
 The result will be a table containing all client records where the address contains "Avenue".

 SQL Question 9: Find the Top Revenue Generating Customers

-Example Input:
+customers Example Input:

 cust_idfirst_namelast_namesign_up_datebalance